ejaxon/ejaxon.github.io/reading.md

 24. The Sympathizer.
 Viet Thanh Nguyen.
 25. Rethinking Capitalism: Economics and Policy for Sustainable and Inclusive Growth.
 Michael Jacobs, Mariana Mazzucato, eds.
 26. The Road.
 Cormac McCarthy.
 27. The Book Thief.
 Markus Zusak.
+28. The Man in the High Castle.
+Philip K. Dick.